pansimey/mecab-light/README.md

 # MeCab::Light [![Build Status](https://travis-ci.org/hadzimme/mecab-light.png)](https://travis-ci.org/hadzimme/mecab-light)

-Use a sequence of results as an Enumerable object.
+Use a sequence of morphemes as an Enumerable object.

 ## Installation